I have been filming the islands of the Setouchi Inland Sea on my YouTube channel "Setouchi Relaxation Films" (currently on hiatus)

 To be honest, I was surprised by the email I received from National Geographic

-Then, at the end of 2025, I received an unexpected email from
+Then, at the end of 2025, I received an unexpected email.

 - "SAMURAI SHARKS (working title)" (scheduled to air in June 2026)

-For a filmmaker, it's a dream come true.
+For a video producer, it's a dream come true.

 Why was I chosen?
 My own answer

-I am not part of a professional filming team, I work alone.
+I'm not part of a professional film crew; I work alone.
 I

-didn't do anything special.
-I just went to an island in the Seto Inland Sea on a nice day, quietly flew my drone, and took some photos.
+don't do anything special.
+On sunny days, I go to an island in the Seto Inland Sea, quietly fly my drone, and take pictures.

 However, I think the reason why they still contacted me is probably as follows